 Columba McVeigh

 Columba McVeigh from Donaghmore, Co.
-Tyrone was 19 years old when he was abducted and killed in October 1975.
+Tyrone was 19 years old when he was abducted and murdered in October 1975.
 Although extensive searches, based on information received, have been carried out at Bragan bog in Co.
 Monaghan his remains have yet to be recovered.

 Robert Nairac